 The Transplant Program cannot dictate what your working conditions must be.
 We encourage you to discuss your particular concerns with your employer and work together toward building a safer work environment.
 Where possible, request 6 feet space between you and coworkers.
 Wear a mask to protect yourself.
 Good ventilation is important but has not been studied in enough detail to make recommendations in transplant patients in offices.
 Clearly the virus that causes COVID-19 spreads between people more readily indoors than outdoors.
 Improving ventilation is a key engineering control that can be used as part of a layered strategy to reduce the concentration of viral particles in indoor air and the risk of virus transmission to unvaccinated and otherwise at-risk workers in particular.
-A well-maintained ventilation is an important control measure to limit the spread of COVID-19.
+A well-maintained ventilation system is particularly important in any indoor workplace setting and when working properly, ventilation is an important control measure to limit the spread of COVID-19.
 Contact your Transplant Team directly with any further specific concerns regarding your environment for further support or guidance.